pchero/jade-asterisk/README.md

-# jade-docker
+# jade-asterisk
-Jade project on a docker.
+Jade project on a docker with the Asterisk.

 # RUN
 $ docker run -d \